tajammalw/sdai-ic-d3-semantic-html-elements-1/README.md

 5. [ ] Note the changes that AI made to your document.
    1. [ ] What is different?
    2. [ ] What stayed the same?
+   3. [ ] Did the AI give any explanations
+6. [ ] Copy and paste the refactored code to your codespace and save it.
+You will use it in the next activity.

 ---